 Scouting for Youth with Disabilities Manual

-- This manual addresses special needs for all the Scouting programs.
+- While somewhat dated, this useful manual addresses special needs for all the Scouting programs.
 It replaces a series of publications that addressed specific disabilities such as blindness, mental retardation and emotional disabilities.

 BSA Policy on Disabled Scouts